eagle-stone/-dapplet-template-/readme.md

 ```
 Then open http://localhost:8769 for the web demo.
 Notice that the URL will change after you submitted an image.
 Something like `?r=49647854-7ac2-11e7-8bb7-80000210fe80` appends and that makes the URL persistent.
-As long as you are not deleting data
+As long as you are not deleting data in `static/results`, you can share your results to your friends using
+the same URL.

+URL for example below: http://east.zxytim.com/?r=48e5020a-7b7f-11e7-b776-f23c91e0703e
+![we